blackpuppy/docs/en/tutorials-and-examples/blog/part-two.rst

             )
     )

-Cake's view files are stored in ``/app/View`` inside a folder named after the controller they correspond to (we'll have to create a folder named 'Posts' in this case).
-To format this post data in a nice table, our view code might look something like this
+CakePHP's view files are stored in ``/app/View`` inside a folder named after the controller to which they correspond.
+(We'll have to create a folder named 'Posts' in this case.)
+To format this post data into a nice table, our view code might look something like this

 .. code-block:: php